ufidon/crypt/labs/lab10/README.md

 ### Task 3 (30%)
 DUO is just one of many authenticators supporting FIDO.
 There are lots FIDO-compliant authenticators such as [Google authenticator](https://en.wikipedia.org/wiki/Google\_Authenticator), [Microsoft authenticator](https://docs.microsoft.com/en-us/azure/active-directory/user-help/user-help-auth-app-overview), etc.

-Refer to the online tutorial [How to Set Up 2-Factor Authentication for Login and sudo](https://www.linux.com/topic/desktop/how-set-2-factor-authentication-login-and-sudo/) or [Install & Configure Google Authenticator in Ubuntu 16.04 & 17.04](https://thelinuxcode.com/install-configure-google-authenticator-ubuntu-16-04-17-04/) to
+Refer to the online tutorial  [Install & Configure Google Authenticator in Ubuntu 16.04 & 17.04](https://thelinuxcode.com/install-configure-google-authenticator-ubuntu-16-04-17-04/) to

 1. setup Google authenticator for your SEED virtual machine.
 Use command